bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 Now I can think of no way to understand this statement from the perspective of McGrew's definition:

-> When I act on that belief I am taking some step that places outcomes I care about beyond my direct control.
+> *When I act on that belief I am taking some step that places outcomes I care about beyond my direct control.*

 What outcomes are you placing beyond your control believing in evolution?
 What obvious utility are you weighing in this case?
-As far as we can see there is none, and so *faith* in this context is in fact being used here as *belief without sufficient evidence*.
+As far as I can see there is none, and so *faith* in this context is in fact being used here as *belief without sufficient evidence*.

 It is called an *equivocation fallacy* to use a word in one way but switch definitions sometime later without pointing that out or noticing it.
 One of the benefits of mapping statements to mathematical language it to see this explicitly.